-AEMC Draft Recommendations ERA Comment

-- service providers for non-scheme pipelines be required to provide the AEMC with a description of the pipeline upon commencement of the relevant rule.
-Subsequently, both scheme and non-scheme pipeline service providers should be required to provide a description of the pipeline for inclusion in the register whenever a new pipeline is built or when it is affected by an extension or expansion - assist users and potential users of these pipelines.

-ver a new pipeline is built or - the Scheme Register's contents be expanded to include published information about access determinations made under Division 4 of Part 23 of the NGR and exemption decisions made under Division 6 of Part 23 of the NGR - the name Scheme Register be changed to Pipeline Register - the current requirement for the Scheme Register to be made available for inspection at the AEMC's public offices during business hours be removed from the NGR.

-Arbitration (Chapter 8)

-Draft recommendation 27: Amend trigger for dispute resolution process

-To expand the negotiation process in the NGR to set out the steps that are to be followed by each party, and assign timeframes for each step.
-These steps include:

-- upon receiving an access request from a prospective user, the pipeline service provider will acknowledge receipt within five business days - the pipeline service provider will investigate whether access can be provided, and inform the prospective user with evidence if it cannot within 10 business days of receiving the access request - if the pipeline service provider can provide access, then it will provide the prospective user with an access proposal within 20 business days of receiving the access request - if the prospective user wishes to seek access based on the access proposal, it must notify the service provider within 15 business days of receiving the access proposal - if the prospective user wishes to request modifications to the access proposal, it must notify the service provider within 15 business days of receiving the access proposal and the service provider should respond within 15 business days of receiving the access proposal - if the prospective user does not agree with the service provider's response, then it may trigger dispute resolution.
+AEMC Draft Recommendations ERA Comment service providers for non-scheme pipelines be required to provide the AEMC with a description of the pipeline upon commencement of the relevant rule.
+Subsequently, both scheme and non-scheme pipeline service providers should be required to provide a description of the pipeline for inclusion in the register whenever a new pipeline is built or when it is affected by an extension or expansion These changes would allow for the Scheme Register to include all regulated pipelines in Australia which should assist users and potential users of these pipelines. • the Scheme Register's contents be expanded to include published information about access determinations made under Division 4 of Part 23 of the NGR and exemption decisions made under Division 6 of Part 23 of the NGR the name Scheme Register be changed to Pipeline Register • the current requirement for the Scheme Register to be made available for inspection at the AEMC's public offices during business hours be removed from the NGR.
+Arbitration (Chapter 8) Draft recommendation 27: Amend trigger for dispute resolution process No comment.
+The Western Australian Energy Disputes To expand the negotiation process in the NGR to set out the steps that are to be followed by each party, and assign timeframes for each step.
+These steps include: Arbitrator is the dispute resolution body for Western Australian scheme pipelines. • upon receiving an access request from a prospective user, the pipeline service provider will acknowledge receipt within five business days • the pipeline service provider will investigate whether access can be provided, and inform the prospective user with evidence if it cannot within 10 business days of receiving the access request • if the pipeline service provider can provide access, then it will provide the prospective user with an access proposal within 20 business days of receiving the access request • if the prospective user wishes to seek access based on the access proposal, it must notify the service provider within 15 business days of receiving the access proposal if the prospective user wishes to request modifications to the access proposal, it must notify the service provider within 15 business days of receiving the access proposal and the service provider should respond within 15 business days of receiving the access proposal • if the prospective user does not agree with the service provider's response, then it may trigger dispute resolution.
 The Commission's draft recommendation is to redefine the trigger for the dispute resolution process as failure of the parties to agree within the negotiation timeframes (45 business days) in the NGL and NGR.
-The dispute resolution body will be able to terminate an access dispute if it include all regulated pipelines in Australia which should
+The dispute resolution body will be able to terminate an access dispute if it